wumm-project/wumm-project.github.io/TTN.md

        - [Elena Redkolis](https://www.facebook.com/eredkolis) (ML),
        	 npk-consult.com - coordinator
-       - Further members: Dmitriy Bakhturin (Director of the TRIZ Center at Rostex, Vice President for new projects at MA TRIZ)
+       - Further members: Dmitriy Bakhturin (Director of the TRIZ Center at Rostex, Vice President for new projects at MA TRIZ), Kirill Domkin
        - **Contributions:** Application of TRIZ in business structures, inter company TRIZ training
        - **Expected Support from the Project:** To be defined